How do I get into Medicine?

 Registrations for UMAT 2017 will open in early December 2016.

-Your completed registration must be received at the UMAT office at ACER by the last week of May 2017.
+Your completed registration must be received at the UMAT office at ACER by 2 June 2017.

 The graduate medicine entry route requires that you complete a degree first before applying for Medicine.
 This means studying hard for an additional 3 or 4 years (and paying the fees), to maintain high grades with no guarantee of getting into Medicine.
 So you will have exams for at least 7 years: three years of first degree and 4 years of condensed medical degree.
 Undergrad medicine, for eg at Monash, is far less stressful because in the first year they ease you in, and in final year you are working as an unpaid intern (so no exams).